For urgent consular assistance call

 To protect yourself from disease:

-See a doctor if you have a fever, muscle pain, a rash or a bad headache.
+Get medical advice if you have a fever, muscle pain, a rash, diarrhoea or a severe headache.

 Discuss options with your doctor if:

-Waterborne, foodborne, parasitic and other infectious diseases occur in Vanuatu.
+Waterborne, foodborne, parasitic and other infectious diseases can occur in Vanuatu.
 These include:

-Tap water in the major urban centres of Port Vila and Luganville is generally safe to drink.
-Water in other areas may be contaminated by debris and disturbance of water sources following Tropical Cyclone Harold and the effects of volcanic ash-fall runoff.
+Tap water in the major urban centres of Port Vila, and Luganville is generally safe to drink.
+Water may be affected following cyclones, heavy rain or volcanic ash fall.

 To protect yourself from illness: